If a picture is worth a thousand words, then a prototype is worth a thousand pictures.

 I'm Heath Huffman an award-winning entrepreneur, UX designer, and prototyper.
 I have been interviewed and reviewed by TechCrunch, PC World, PC Magazine, An Event Apart, and several other

-flow, interaction design, product design, and UX integration under defined brand styles and guidelines.
-I research, design and build fully responsive prototypes of my work for presentation, usability testing, and/or proof of concept
+I specialize in User Experience Design, Atomic Design and coded prototypes.
+I do full visual site architecture, usability flows, interaction design, product design, and UX integration under defined brand styles and guidelines.
+I research, design and build fully responsive prototypes of my work for presentation, usability testing, and/or proof of concept analysis.
+I create scalable, responsive modular designs that are coded up into interactive prototypes for presentation and user testing.

 While working at Meredith, this concept evolved into the idea of designing generic modules that could be used across all of Meredith’s magazine websites ( Shape, Allrecipes, Martha Stewart, Better Homes & Gardens,